-If Google offered SEO services, you would basically pay to be at the top of search results considering that they would know exactly what to do on your website to get there.
-This would defeat the purpose of Google working so hard to create a proprietary algorithm.
-As one of the most profitable companies in the world, Google will, of course, allow you to pay them for advertising.
-While you can't pay to appear in organic search results, you can pay to be in the “Ads” section of search results.
+If Google did offer SEO services, it would be like paying to be at the top of search results since they would know exactly what to do on your website to get there.
+This would defeat the purpose of Google's efforts to create a proprietary algorithm.
+While you can't pay to appear in organic search results, you can pay for advertising in the “Ads” section of search results.
 The one-word answer to the question “How much does it cost to have your website on Google?” is nothing.